isomerpages/nlb-biblioasia/_jan-to-mar-2022/Movies Beneath: A Starry, Starry Night.md

 Attendance at the Jurong Drive-in dropped drastically towards the end of the 1970s and early 80s.
 The manager of the drive-in, Peter Teo, lamented that “the novelty of the drive-in has worn off and we’d be extremely lucky if we got half the place full”.[^24]

-Said the New Nation: “Jurong is a bit out of the way, even for motorists.
+Said the *New Nation*: “Jurong is a bit out of the way, even for motorists.
 More comfortable and better cinemas are sprouting everywhere today, especially in HDB [Housing & Development Board] new towns and estates, showing much the same stuff as Jurong drive-in.
 Coming home from distant Jurong to a HDB carpark late at night and having to search every nook and corner for a lot can be a deterring experience.”[^25]

 In his oral history interview, former Jurong Drive-in employee Ronald Goh said: “I guess once the novelty wears off… the sound system is not so good, you have a small speaker… for serious cinemagoers, I don’t think they will enjoy the experience of going to the cinema.
 If you want to watch a proper movie, then with a proper sound system, of course, the theatre...
 It’s more for novelty, for dating teenagers that want to go to the cinema in a car and that’s it.”[^26]